-ASIF GATEWAY: how to access to ASIF irradiation facilities of ASI-ENEA-INFN agreements
+ASIF GATEWAY: user access to ASIF irradiation facilities

-In space radiation environment (similarly to other radiation environments), electronic devices undergo radiation damage induced by both cumulative and single event effects, i.e.,
+Similarly to other radiation environments, in space radiation environment electronic devices undergo radiation damage induced by both cumulative and single event effects, i.e.,

 - single event effects (SEE) - due to a highly ionizing dose deposition caused by a single high energy particle occurring in a sensitive region of a device - can occur at any time and with short time response;